 Prior to the activation of the liquidation process of an enterprise, the company’s managers should prepare a package of documents containing detailed information on the plans for the liquidation of the company.
 These include:

 - The statement indicating the factors in favor of the need to disband the company.

 - A certificate with evidence that the company is solvent (necessary to confirm the possibility of repayment of debt).

 - The package of documents should be submitted to the Registrar of Companies (regulatory authority).
 From the moment of transfer of these securities begins the direct liquidation of the company.
 But often it starts 30 days after the package of papers is submitted.

 During this time, the aforementioned authority publishes the announcement of the start of the liquidation process in relation to a particular company.

 After the completion of this procedure, the company liquidator receives a special notification to the Registrar of Companies, after which the instance excludes the company from the list of business facilities.
 Since then, the company officially liquidated.

 The lawyers of our company are highly qualified specialists in the field of international financial law who contributed to the successful liquidation of hundreds of companies around the world.
 With our help, this procedure will take place with minimal losses (in many cases, significant capital losses can be avoided almost completely).
 We will prepare the necessary documents, take on the negotiation process with other organizations (creditors, etc.) and provide you with full support at all stages of this operation.

-For more advice, contact us at the contacts listed on the site.
+We draw your attention to the fact that this article is for informational purposes only.
+For more advice, on official liquidation of a company in the BVI contact us at the contacts listed on the site.